Friday, October 20, 2023

 Then a teenager walking with his friends stumbled into him and would have fallen if Oscar hadn’t caught him.
 On pure instinct, Oscar grabbed at his robe as the kid fell, and managed to seize the cloth of a sleeve in his fist.
 Helpless in the inertia of his fall, the teenager would have tumbled face first into the ground if not for Oscar.
 He mumbled something at Oscar as he swayed back to his feet, only to overbalance and go spinning back towards his friends, who tittered at his drunkenness.
 The group moved on and as they made their way into the night he shuddered and glanced back in the direction of the monster, but instead of the horrible thing, he saw Sanae.

 Relief flooded him.
 She was walking away from him, but it was her, undoubtedly and absolutely her.
 He recognized the clothing – not a yukata, but western-style clothes, jeans and a black camisole top – and her purse, a handbag made of soft, fine inden-ya, deerskin dyed black with a red lacquered dragonfly pattern covering it.
-But more than either of those he recognized her walk: short, hesitant steps, an ever-so-slightly pigeon-toed gait that carried her slender, delicate frame.
+But more than either of those he recognized her walk: the short, hesitant steps, the ever-so-slightly pigeon-toed gait that carried her slender, delicate frame.

 “Sanae!” he called out.
 But she didn’t seem to hear him.
 He started after her, and called her name again, loud enough that heads swung his way as she turned a corner and slipped from view.